World class nature attractions

 Other familiar names in the Sognefjord area are Flåm, Rallarvegen ("the Navvies' Road"), Nigardsbreen Glacier, Bøyabreen Glacier, Balestrand, Jostedal, Finnafjorden, Turtagrø, the Fjærlandsfjord, Skjolden and Solvorn.

 There are several places in the Sognefjord region where you can see majestic waterfalls cascading down steep mountain sides.
-Some of these waterfalls are between Norway's highest.
+Some of these waterfalls are among Norway's highest.

-Vettisfossen in Øvre Årdal has a free fall of 902 feet and is the highest protected waterfall in Norway.
+Vettisfossen waterfall in Øvre Årdal has a free fall of 902 feet and is the highest protected waterfall in Norway.
 Other known waterfalls are Feigumfossen in Luster, Kjosfossen in Flåmsdalen and Kvinnafossen between Leikanger and Hella.

 The Flåm Railway - from fjord to high mountains